Chinese reusable experimental spacecraft: Mission 1

+For launching payloads like the spaceplane, the Long March 2F/G needs four cusps added to its fairing to accommodate the payload (as seen post-launch), which led to speculation that the spacecraft resembles the US' Boeing X37-B.

+Chinese media reported that "the test spacecraft will be in orbit for a period of time before returning to the domestic scheduled landing site.
+During this period, it will carry out reusable technology verification as planned to provide technical support for the peaceful use of space."

 Unofficial reports indicate that the spacecraft is part of the Shenlong spaceplane, which is claimed to be similar to the Boeing X-37B.

-History

-On 6 September 2020, two days after the launch, the CSSHQ successfully returned to an airbase.
-Marco Langbroek and Jonathan McDowell said the landing site was an airbase at Lop Nur.
+On 6 September 2020, two days after the launch, the spacecraft successfully returned to the Earth.
+According to observers Marco Langbroek and Jonathan McDowell, the spacecraft's landing site was an airbase located at Lop Nur, China.

 On 7 September 2020, commercial satellite reconnaissance company Planet Labs published a satellite photo of a 3.1 mi runway at Lop Nur, taken shortly after the landing of the spaceplane.
-Astronomer Jonathan McDowell of the Harvard-Smithsonian Center for Astrophysics, speculated that one of the dots visible on the runway is the Chinese spaceplane.
+Astronomer Jonathan McDowell of the Harvard-Smithsonian Center for Astrophysics speculated that one of the dots visible on the image of the runway was the Chinese spaceplane.